 Some useful tips for handling conflict:

-- Listen to the other person’s point of view and make sure you understand what they’re trying to say.
+- Keep an open mind, listen to the other person’s point of view and work hard to understand what they’re trying to say.

-- Respect the other person’s point of view, even if it’s hard to hear.
+- Respect the other person’s point of view, even if it’s difficult to hear.

 - Look for areas where you can compromise – what is the most important and least important thing to you?